 Located on the outskirts of island Kingdom's capital city of Manama, the Sakhir facility is still very much situated in the middle of the desert.
 That inevitably means it is one of the dustiest tracks anywhere on the F1 calendar, despite the organisers' best attempts to - would you believe - spray glue the sand.

-With air temperatures invariably also in excess of 30 degrees, the three-day grand prix weekend is one of the most physically grueling for the drivers and mechanics and it is not uncommon to see some of the grid's biggest names looking even more exhausted than normal on the podium after the race.
+With air temperatures invariably also in excess of 30 degrees, the three-day grand prix weekend is one of the most physically gruelling for the drivers and mechanics and at the end of the daytime races it is not uncommon to see some of the grid's biggest names looking even more exhausted than normal on the podium.